The last two weeks in Azure

 User-group-specific IP pools for point-to-site VPN

-For P2S VPN, you can now assign distinct IP pools based on attributes of the authenticating user — RADIUS settings or Entra group membership, for example.
-Different users land in different IP ranges, which you can then use for finer-grained network segmentation downstream.
+For P2S VPN, you can now assign distinct IP pools based on attributes of the authenticating user.
+RADIUS settings or Entra group membership, for example.
+Different users land in different IP ranges, which you can use for finer-grained segmentation downstream.

 Storage